 If there were any witnesses to your accident, then you should attempt to take any supporting statements and ask for contact details in case you require further support for your claim.

-Accident Claims UK can put you in touch with a specialist solicitor who can help you process your compensation claim for drain or manhole cover accidents.
+Accident Claims UK can put you in touch with a specialist solicitor who can help you process your manhole compensation claims.
 It is always advisable to seek legal advice before any claim begins as they can be complex, and you are much more likely to see a successful claim result with the proper legal help.

-If you are wondering “how much compensation could I possibly claim for drain/manhole cover injury” then the below table should help to give you some kind of idea of the slip and fall compensation amounts that you might be able to expect from a successful claim.
+If you are wondering “how much compensation could I possibly claim for a drain cover injury” then the below table should help to give you some kind of idea of the slip and fall compensation amounts that you might be able to expect from a successful claim.

 |Neck injury||Moderate||Between £7,410 - £36,120||Potential loss of movement/ persistent pain|